 Actually, Google ads uses an ad rank formula that’s responsible for advertisers fighting for online placement.
 Understanding how this ad formula works can provide you with a competitive advantage.

 Google’s ad formula is broken up into three different parts:

-Honing in on these areas and ensuring they are top quality will undoubtedly help you rank at the top of any search page.
-Below, you’ll learn all about Google’s ad rank formula and begin putting in the work to outrank your top competitors.
+Honing in on these areas and ensuring they are top quality will undoubtedly help your ad rank at the top of any search page.
+Below, you’ll learn all about Google ad rank formula and begin putting in the work to outrank your top competitors.

 Though, sometimes this feature isn’t completely accurate.
 A general rule of thumb to follow is when you add a new keyword to your dashboard, view the estimate from Google’s dashboard, and round up to the nearest ten to determine your maximum CPC bid.

 The status column will let you know if your bid is below the first page bid.
-Until you receive any information otherwise, you should place your maximum CPC bid at the amount Google requests to rank on the first page.
+Until you receive any information otherwise, you should place your maximum CPC bid at the amount Google requests for your ad rank on the first page.

 Lastly, the average position column on the Google Ads dashboard is where your ads are showing up live.
-To recap, the first three positions are at the very top of Google search results and are the most likely to be clicked on.
+To recap, the first three positions are at the very top of Google search results page/Search Engine results page and are the most likely to be clicked on.

 When you are in a very low position, you should double your bid.
 On the other hand, if your ad is in a top position, you should slowly lower your bid to take advantage of a few extra clicks for your budget.
 Or, you can use automated bidding.

 When you’re new to setting up a Google ads campaign, expect to raise your bid at first to optimize your placement and budget.
 When you begin to figure out the right budget to achieve your desired placement, you can scale back your spending.

 In addition, you may want to visit our guide for methods on how to lower your cost-per-click.